 Despite decades of research on the persuasive effects of propaganda, little is known about opinion change in the wake of newspaper reports of scandal involving public officials.
 To what extent and under what conditions do opinions change in the wake of information conveyed through newspapers?
 We conducted four experiments to assess how publicizing scandal in … Continue reading Publicizing scandal: Results from four field experiments

-Recent work in political science has argued that policy outcomes at the national level are more responsive to the preferences of the affluent than to the preferences of lower-income Americans.
-Generally, this work sets aside party—not only any differences between the behavior of Democrats and Republicans, but also any extra responsiveness to a representative’s fellow … Continue reading Who listens to whom?
+Recent work in political science has argued that policy outcomes at the national level are more responsive to the preferences of the affluent than to the preferences of lower-income Americans, so much so as to perhaps lead to conclusions of elite domination.
+This line of work tends to minimize or disregard party—not only any differences … Continue reading Who listens to whom?

-Gelman, Andrew and Adam Zelizer.
-2015.
-“Evidence on the deleterious impact of sustained use of polynomial regression on causal inference.”
-Research and Politics 2:1 (March): 1-7.
-Abstract It is standard in regression discontinuity analysis to control for third- or fifth-degree polynomials of the assignment variable.
-Such models can overfit, leading to causal inferences that are substantively implausible … Continue reading Polynomial regression discontinuity designs
+It is standard in regression discontinuity analysis to control for third- or fifth-degree polynomials of the assignment variable.
+Such models can overfit, leading to causal inferences that are substantively implausible in which variation is somewhat arbitrarily attributed to high-degree polynomial or the discontinuity.
+We discuss in the context of two examples: first, an example of Green et al. … Continue reading Polynomial regression discontinuity designs

-This study evaluates the turnout effects of mail sent to women voters in advance of the 2014 New Hampshire Senate election.
-Registered Republican voters were sent up to ten mailings from a conservative advocacy group that encouraged participation in the upcoming election and urged recipients to “vote for new leaders and new opportunity.”
-We find … Continue reading How much GOTV mail is too much?
+This study evaluates the turnout effects of direct mail sent in advance of the 2014 New Hampshire Senate election.
+Registered Republican women were sent up to 10 mailings from a conservative advocacy group that encouraged participation in the upcoming election.
+We find that mail raises turnout, but no gains are achieved beyond five mailers.
+This … Continue reading How much GOTV mail is too much?

 A large and growing empirical literature finds that candidates with more extreme policy positions tend to do worse in the general election.
 This paper investigates why more extreme candidates tend to have lower general election vote shares than moderates from the same party.
 Using a new dataset identifying Tea Party Republican candidates for state and federal offices, our … Continue reading What happens to Tea Party candidates who win primaries?